Sutton-Newby House

 Sutton-Newby House is a historic plantation house located near Hertford, Perquimans County, North Carolina.
-It was built about 1745, and is a 1 1/2-story, four bay, frame dwelling with a brick end and gable roof.
+It was built about 1745, and is a 1 1/2-story, four-bay, frame dwelling with a brick end and gable roof.
 It originally had both ends in brick.
-It features a full-width, shed roofed front porch and massive double shouldered chimney.
+It features a full-width, shed roofed front porch and massive double-shouldered chimney.
 It is a member of the small group of 18th century frame houses with brick ends in northeast North Carolina; the group includes the Myers-White House and the Old Brick House.
+The Sutton–Newby House's brickwork is laid in Flemish bond.

 The house was added to the National Register of Historic Places in 1974.